Frequently Asked Questions (FAQs)

 Can a husband and wife with no dependent children enroll as two singles in our group?

 No, unless either the husband or wife is eligible for Medicare (and not affected by TEFRA) or unless both are employed by your company.

 How do I enroll an employee?

-Complete an application, and have the employee sign and date it.
-The application must be signed and received by Blue Cross and Blue Shield of Kansas prior to the 63rd day following the date of hire or completion of the company imposed waiting period.
+Complete an enrollment form, and have the employee sign and date it.
+The enrollment form must be signed and received by Blue Cross and Blue Shield of Kansas prior to the 60th day following the date of hire or completion of the company imposed waiting period.